FailAcademy/learning/wdp-vancouver/_slides/week-02/04-intro-to-jquery.md

 The best practice is to add it near the closing body tag, but it has to be included before any other script files that use jQuery.

+???

+Pop open a codepen and demonstrate jQuery not working if they're in the wrong order

 ---

 # Where Do You Get It?